Construction of initial data sets for Lorentzian manifolds with lightlike parallel spinors: Preliminaries

-The lemma follows from the construction of the universal spinor bundle given in \cite{mueller.nowaczyk:17}.
-The strategy in that paper is as follows: Let $\pi:SM\to M$ be the bundle of positive definite symmetric bilinear forms on $TM$.
-A complex vector bundle $\Sigma M \rightarrow SM$ is constructed, called the \emph{universal spinor bundle}, which carries a scalar product, a Clifford multiplication with vectors in $TM$ and partial connection on $\Sigma M$ with respect to $SM\to M$.
-The Clifford multiplication is given by a bilinear map $\cl_g:T_{\pi(g)}M\times \Sigma_g M\to \Sigma_g M$ for every $g\in SM$ which satisfies the Clifford relations and which depends smoothly on $g$.
-By ``partial connection'' we mean that for any section $\phi$ of the bundle $\pi:\Sigma M \rightarrow SM$, the covariant derivative $\nabla_X\phi$ is defined for some $X\in T(SM)$ if and only $d\pi(X)=0$ (i.e., $X$ is vertical for $\pi$).
+\begin{lemma} The map $L_{(g,\phi)}$ is well-defined, linear, and smooth in $(g,\phi)$. \end{lemma} The lemma follows from the construction of the universal spinor bundle given in \cite{mueller.nowaczyk:17}.
+The strategy in that paper is as follows: Let $\pi^S:SM\to M$ be the bundle of positive definite symmetric bilinear forms on $TM$.
+A complex vector bundle $\pi^\univ:\Sigma M \rightarrow SM$ is constructed, called the \emph{universal spinor bundle}, which carries a scalar product, a Clifford multiplication with vectors in $TM$ and partial connection on $\Sigma M$ with respect to $\pi^S\colon SM\to M$.
+The Clifford multiplication is given by a bilinear map $\cl_g:T_{\pi^S(g)}M\times \Sigma_g M\to \Sigma_g M$ for every $g\in SM$.
+Note that $g$ is a scalar product on one single tangent space, namely on $T_{\pi^S(g)}M$, and thus $\Sigma_g$ is thus a fiber of the vector bundle $\pi^\univ:\Sigma M\to SM$.
+This Clifford multiplication shall satisfy the Clifford relations and shall depend smoothly on $g$.
+By ``partial connection'' we mean that for any section $\phi$ of the bundle $\pi^\univ:\Sigma M \rightarrow SM$, the covariant derivative $\nabla_X\phi$ is defined for some $X\in T(SM)$ if and only $d\pi^S(X)=0$ (i.e., $X$ is vertical for $\pi^S$).
 This partial connection comes from the vertical connection defined in \cite[Definition~2.10]{mueller.nowaczyk:17}, and allows to define a map $L_{(g,\phi)}$ as above.
 In particular this shows that $\frac{d}{dt}|_{t=0}\phi_t$ does not depend on how we choose~$g_t$, but only its derivative a $t=0$.